idfyed/sample-node-app/README.md

 based on the [Express](http://expressjs.com) web application framework.
 The [Handlebars](http://handlebarsjs.com/) templating system is used to render html.
-From a Diglias integration point of view there are really three parts of the source that is of interest:
+From a Idfyed integration point of view there are really three parts of the source that is of interest:

-- `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the Diglias service through the user's browser.
+- `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the Idfyed service through the user's browser.
-- `src/diglias-conf.json` - configuration related to Diglias.
+- `src/idfyed-conf.json` - configuration related to Idfyed.
 - `eapi-client/` - A separate **npm** package with a module that implements some of the API specific logic's, this package can be extracted and reused in real world integration implementations.

 ### Configuration file

-The file `src/diglias-conf.json` contains configuration data related to the integration with the Diglias Go service.
+The file `src/idfyed-conf.json` contains configuration data related to the integration with the Idfyed service.

 ## Contact and Feedback

-Any questions, or feedback on the code or Diglias in general?
+Any questions, or feedback on the code or Idfyed in general?

 playground@idfyed.com

-Copyright (c) 2019 IDFyed Solutions AB
+Copyright (c) 2019 Idfyed Solutions AB